 But no, he didn’t.
 Here’s why:

-Nationally, Nixon received about 33.9 million votes in 1960, and Kennedy received about 34.2 million.
+Nationally, according to the source Trende himself relied on, Nixon received 34,108,157 votes in 1960, and Kennedy received 34,220,984.
 If we set Alabama aside — take all their votes off the table, and tally up the rest of the country without them, here’s what we’re left with:

 That’s a Kennedy victory of more than 32,000 votes.
 So in order to claim that Nixon beat Kennedy nationally, we have to argue that Nixon beat Kennedy by nearly 32,000 votes in Alabama.
 And that’s not what happened — Kennedy’s poorest-performing elector in Alabama received 316,934 votes.
 Nixon’s best-performing elector received 237,981.

-It’s not easy to say how the votes should be carved up.
-Kennedy had fewer electors, after all, and so got fewer votes.
+It’s not easy to say how the votes should be carved up, since Kennedy had fewer electors on the ballot than Nixon.
 But the evidence suggests that the vast majority of those who went to the polls voted for all the electors they could.
 In a senate race on the same ballot, the two candidates received a total of 554,064 votes.
 If you divide the total number of votes cast in the presidential race by 11 — the maximum number of electors a single voter could support — you get 555,592.3 people voting, almost exactly the same.

 The vast majority of Alabama voters in 1960 voted for a full slate of electors, and the strong majority of those chose the Democratic slate.
 Perhaps ten thousand or so voted only for Harry Byrd’s electors, and not for Kennedy’s, but the overwhelming number took what they were given from the party they supported.